ZhouXing19/SpotifyDemo/README.md

 ## Usage

+0. `npm run devStart` to start the server.
-1. In your browser, go to `http://localhost:3007/`, and authorize this app.
+1. In your browser, go to [http://localhost:3007/](http://localhost:3007/), and authorize this app.
-2. (Current Version, will be updated) After authorization, in `http://localhost:3007/callback?code={YOUR_ACCESS_CODE}` page, click on `Get popular`
+2. (Current Version, will be updated) After authorization, in `http://localhost:3007/callback?code={YOUR_ACCESS_CODE}` page, fill in the input edit-text field for your target paramter.
+E.g., for recommendation playlist based on BPM 100, type `100` in the `tempo` field, and click `submit`.

 ## References:
 - **[Spotify Authorization Flows](https://developer.spotify.com/documentation/general/guides/authorization-guide/)**